regisin/paregis.me/content/posts/fastapi-frontend-development/index.md

     Notice the `(env)` in front of the command line, that's how you know you are in the virtual environment.

 1. Install dependencies.
-This will all exist only in this folder because we are using `venv` (jinja might be installed with fastapi):
+This will all exist only in this folder because we are using `venv`. `Jinja2` is included if you install `fastapi[all]`:

     ```bash
     (env) potato % pip install "fastapi[all]"
-    (env) potato % pip install jinja2
     ```

 1. Create the FastAPI app, mine is in `main.py`: